Peerages in the United Kingdom: Geographic association

 A territorial designation is often added to the main peerage title, especially in the case of barons and viscounts: for instance, The Baroness Thatcher, of Kesteven in the County of Lincolnshire, or The Viscount Montgomery of Alamein, of Hindhead in the County of Surrey.
 Any designation after the comma does not form a part of the main title.
 Territorial designations in titles are not updated with local government reforms, but new creations do take them into account.
 Thus there is The Baron Knollys, of Caversham in the County of Oxford (created in 1902), and The Baroness Pitkeathley, of Caversham in the Royal County of Berkshire (created in 1997).

 It was once the case that a peer administered the place associated with his title (such as an earl administering a county as high sheriff or main landowner), but lordships by tenure have not been commonplace since the early Norman period.
 The only remaining peerages with certain associated rights over land are the Duchy of Cornwall (place), which appertains to the Dukedom of Cornwall, held by the eldest son and heir to the sovereign, and the Duchy of Lancaster (place), which regular income (revenue) appertains to the Dukedom of Lancaster, held by the sovereign whose government owns the capital and all capital gains on disposals.
 In both cases due to the particular function of bona vacantia in these areas, these titles afford rights encompassing the whole territorial designation of the holder, donated by the holder now to registered charities.
 Separate estates, smaller than counties, form the bulk of the two duchies.

 Styles and forms of address

 Style

-Dukes use His Grace, Marquesses use The Most Honourable and other peers use The Right Honourable.
+Dukes use His Grace (used in speech only by those in a serving capacity, e.g., sales persons or household servants; others say simply "Duke") and The Most Noble, Marquesses use The Most Honourable and other peers use The Right Honourable.
 Peeresses (whether they hold peerages in their own right or are wives of peers) use equivalent styles.